immanelg/mdopen/README.md

 - Syntax highlighting for code blocks
 - Live reloading (use async library like Hyper for WS or SSE)

-## Ideas
-- Make a simple static website generator from a directory of markdown files
-- Make a neovim plugin for previewing markdown files like markdown-preview.nvim
-- Make something like a file browser

 # Acknowledgements
 [grip](https://github.com/joeyespo/grip) is similar.